LeoGaller/learning/README.md

    1. *Tests for a feature or bugfix should be written before implementation.
 This is also known as “writing a failing test".
 The reason for this is that it provides confidence that the tests are actually testing something, and do not simply pass because of a flaw in the tests themselves.*
+   2. The mock_requests_get fixture is now used by two test modules.
+You could move it to a separate module and import from there, but Pytest offers a more convenient way: Fixtures placed in a conftest.py file are discovered automatically, and test modules at the same directory level can use them without explicit import.
+   3. Using fakes: Fake implementations are a good alternative to mock objects, which can be too forgiving when faced with wrong usage, and too tightly coupled to implementation details of the system under test (witness the mock_requests_get fixture).

 ## Contributing